 Taking into account the dark side of carry-on travel as outlined above already creates most of my case for traveling with checked luggage.
 It ultimately depends on you, your travel style, and trip requirements.
 Here are some general benefits of checked luggage:

 No Stress at Check-In.
 When I traveled with carry-on luggage, I always worried that the check-in agent would deem my bag too big or too heavy.
-Once, when flying with Ryan Air in Europe, in the middle of a horrendous heat wave no less, I had to wear all my heaviest clothes and hiking shoes for an agonizing flight, and without a reliable scale I still wasn’t sure I was within the weight limit.
+Once, when flying with Ryan Air in Europe, in the middle of a horrendous heat wave no less, I had to wear all my heaviest clothes and hiking shoes for an agonizing flight, all so my carry on luggage could stay within the limits.
 With increasingly stringent carry-on restrictions, stress at check-in will only increase with time.

 Bring What You Want.
 You don’t have to pack your checked bag to the seams; simply having the option to pack whatever you want and/or to get a few extras along the way makes your trip more civilized, and less an exercise in stingy discipline.

-As a full-time traveler, this is the biggest reason I’ve reverted to checked luggage from my former carry-on days.
+As a full-time traveler, this is the biggest reason I reverted back to checked luggage.
 While I was in Asia renting apartments with kitchenettes, I carried a small espresso maker with me to make my morning routine a delight.
 When I was in South America doing shaman-things, I had space for all my shamanic accoutrements.
 I also like to have specialized nutritional supplements, which take up space.
 So no matter where I go, I have room in my luggage for a few extras (adding either comfort or aesthetic value) that make each place I visit feel a bit more like home.
 (And for a professionally homeless person, this has great value over the long run).

 Packing is Easier.
 Although heaving my 18kg checked luggage up a flight of stairs isn’t exactly pleasurable, at least I don’t have to worry about playing tetris while packing a maxed out carry-on bag.
 I can use all the organizational packing tools I wish without worrying about the extra bit of space or weight they take up.
 This makes packing and unpacking (something you do a lot on the road) a dream.